-All company employees should be eligible to participate.
+All company employees may be eligible to participate.

-The total employee elective deferral plus Roth IRA and after-tax contributions is limited to the lesser of $66,000 or 100% of the employee’s contributions.
-This limit includes employer contributions as well.
-(403(b) participants have additional rules if they own 50% of another company which also has a 401(k) plan.)
+The total employee elective deferral plus employer contribution limit is limited to the lesser of $66,000 or 100% of the employee’s contributions.

-Both plans, the 401(k) and 403(b) may be terminated according to pre-determined plan governing rules.
+Both 401(k) and 403(b) plans may be terminated according to pre-determined plan-governing rules.

-Both types of plans allow for a Roth (after-tax) option.
+Both types of retirement plans allow for Roth deferral option where employees contribute after-tax money.